-Please reference as: Liz Stanley (2015) ‘Two Cecil Rhodes letters’ http://www.whiteswritingwhiteness.ed.ac.uk/Traces/Cecil-Rhodes-letters/ and provide the paragraph number as appropriate when quoting.
+Please reference as: Liz Stanley (2017 are are) ‘Two Cecil Rhodes letters’ http://www.whiteswritingwhiteness.ed.ac.uk/Traces/Cecil-Rhodes-letters/ and provide the paragraph number as appropriate when quoting.

 1.1 There are some hundreds of letters written by Cecil Rhodes now extant, while there are many thousands to him, both personally and in his ‘head of organisation’ capacity in relation to De Beers, the British South Africa Company (the Chartered Company) and Gold Fields Consolidated, among others.
-A relatively small number are filed as components within the Rhodes Papers, Bodleian Library, Oxford; and discussing two of them is of interest in exploring some interpretational issues.
-The ‘heart of darkness’ of imperialism for many will be forever associated with Kurtz in Conrad’s novel, but in a moral sense – and as Olive Schreiner underscores in her Trooper Peter Halket of Mashonaland – Rhodes is up there with the worst of them together with the card-carrying Christians she nailed for failing to oppose him because he professed Christian values for his acgi items, sanitised as ‘expansion’.
-But how to find traces in the banalised business papers that after his death were carefully ‘arranged’ by loyal underlings such as Rhodes’ secretary Philip Jourdan?
+A relatively small number are filed within the Rhodes Papers, Bodleian Library, Oxford; and discussing two of these enables some interpretational issues to be explored.
+The ‘heart of darkness’ of imperialism for many will be forever associated with Kurtz in Conrad’s novel, but in a moral sense – and as Olive Schreiner underscores in her Trooper Peter Halket of Mashonaland – Rhodes is up there with the worst of them, together with the card-carrying Christians she nailed for failing to oppose him because he professed Christian values for the violence that occurred, sanitised as ‘expansion’.
+But how to find traces in the banalised business papers that after his death were carefully ‘arranged’ by loyal underlings including Rhodes’s secretaries Philip Jourdan and Gordon Le Seur?

 1.2 The two letters for discussion here are not momentous ones in terms of words on their pages.
-They are rather part of the unfolding routines that went into making empire, capitalism, subjugation, control, and show something of the subterranean interconnections between these.
+They are rather part of the unfolding routines that went into making empire, capitalism, subjugation, control, and they show something of the subterranean interconnections between these things.

-1.3 Comments on each letter are followed by brief discussion of general points, including some interpretational ones.
-The letter extracts provided following the discussion of each of letter are given verbatim, mistakes and all, and the spellings and so on including of names are as in the originals.
+1.3 Comments on each letter are followed by brief discussion of some general points, including interpretational ones.
+The letter extracts provided following the discussion of each of letter are transcribed verbatim, mistakes and all, with the spellings and so on including of names being as in the originals.
 Omissions are indicated … thus.

-1.4 Both letters are hand-written, in two different hands; the second explicitly comments near its end that it was dictated to a shorthand-writer.
+1.4 Both of the letters are hand-written, in two different hands; the second explicitly comments near its end that it was dictated to a shorthand-writer.
 These, then, are either drafts or else were never sent, and so whether they were ever read by their addresses is not known.
 However, Rhodes by and large relied on secretaries to write his letters using what he had said in conversation with them about what should appear in his response to letters received or those to be sent should be.

 2. CJR to Sir Philip Currie, nd March 1891

-2.2 Unlike letters by some of his associates also filed in the Rhodes Papers, this Rhodes’ letter contains no racist language or contemptuous comments (although it is said some in other collections do).
-Instead, there is appreciation of the key position of Logenbula regarding then-prevailing ratios of power, his close connections with powerful leaders in Gaza (in now-Mozambique) because married to Gungunhana’s sisters and also with Swazi rulers, such that any move against him might be highly consequential, and measured comments about the Portuguese presence.
+2.2 Unlike letters by some of his associates also filed in the Rhodes Papers, this Rhodes letter contains no racist language or contemptuous comments (although it is said some of his letters in other collections do).
+Instead, there is appreciation of the key position of Logenbula regarding then-prevailing ratios of power, his close connections with powerful leaders in Gaza (in now-Mozambique) because married to Gungunhana’s sisters and also with the Swazi rulers, such that any move against him might be highly consequential, and some measured comments about the Portuguese presence.

 2.4 The effect overall is somewhat clinical as well as arrogant.
-Rhodes’ letter expects Currie to do his bidding and just assumes he knows better than Salisbury or any diplomat what should happen, in particular regarding the Portuguese presence and Logenbula’s rule.
+Rhodes’s letter expects Currie to do his bidding, and just assumes that he knows better than Salisbury or any diplomat what should happen, in particular regarding the Portuguese presence and Logenbula’s rule.
 It recognises ‘native’ power and authority and breadth of mind.
 It matter-of-factly then out-trumps them with manifold destiny after quietly diminishing them as ‘native’.
 There is a ‘this is how it must be’ quality to it.

 2.7 Rhodes was in London when his letter was sent.
 The letter if arrogant is ‘gentlemanly’ in tone and expression and in a curious way almost respectful of Longenbula and Gungunhana and the independent polities they represented.
 But, also outside the letter, like the Chartered Company’s planned invasion, a telegram in code makes the point – Rhodes is in London, other telegrams have been destroyed, there is nothing traceable to show that Rhodes set this matter in motion, it was being necessitated by local events and claims of a threatened attack.
 And this latter point had already been conceded at the highest level and in writing, that an attack on the Chartered Company could be responded to.